hlavery/WWII_letters/content/Background/Biography/_index.md

 |*Hugh Samuel Lavery, circa 1930*|

 Hugh Samuel Lavery was married to Mary Gabrielle Heffron (1892-1941), only child of John Heffron (1847-1933) and Anna Haley (1855-1929).
-John Heffron co-owned a shirt factory in Glens Falls, and Gabrielle had a private Catholic girl's-school education.
+John Heffron co-owned a shirt factory in Glens Falls, and Gabrielle had a private Catholic finishing-school education.
 Dad's autobiography mentions that his maternal grandfather John Heffron's house was nearby, at the corner of Glen and Birch St.

 | ![Gabrielle Portrait](GabrielleHeffron.jpg?height=300px) |